mattma/docs/javascript/koajs.md

 - throw()

+This throws an exception INTO the generator causing the generator to throw the exception as though it came from the last `yield`statement.

 `throw()` an error onto a generator object, the error actually propagates back up into the code of the generator, meaning you can actually use `try/catch` statements to catch it.
+If this is not a generator object, Throw Error Call `this.[[Throw]]` with the first argument Return the result.
 So, if we add try/catches to the last example:

 ```js
 var c = consumer()